If you or a loved one underwent a painful secondary surgery due to defective hernia mesh, you’re not alone.

-But reducing complications isn’t the same thing as eliminating them.
+But they are reducing complications isn’t the same thing as eliminating them.
 Patients can still experience pain, infection, or hernia recurrence.
 In some cases, these complications occur due to a defective mesh.
-Companies that design surgical materials have a responsibility to make their products safe.
-If they sell something that’s defective, they have to issue a recall.
+Companies that surgical design materials have a responsibility to make their products safe.
+If they sell something defective, they have to issue a recall.
 By the time most companies do this, however, thousands of patients might already have the mesh inside them.

 Recently, patients who received Physiomesh or C-Qur reported a high number of complications.
 These are two popular brands of surgical mesh used to repair groin hernias.
 Ethicon’s subsidiary Johnson & Johnson make Physiomesh while Atrium Medical Corporation manufacturers C-Qur.
 Both devices are currently under recall due to patient complications.

 Defective hernia mesh can lead to painful, often expensive, complications.
 To repair or replace the mesh, a patient will have to undergo at least one extra surgery.
 This means more time out of work and months of recovery.
 This costs a lot of money, money that you shouldn’t have to pay.
 If you’re suffering because of your hernia mesh, you have the right to sue.

 Every personal injury lawsuit is different, and the amount of compensation you’re entitled to depend on the details in your claim.
 If a lawyer sues a hernia device manufacturer on your behalf, they base how much they seek based on a few factors, including: